aman21392/circDR-seq/README.md

 $2= Query fasta read.

-The main output file of this script is final.psl and $query.count.txt file.
+The main output file of this script is output.psl and $query.count.txt file.

 # circRNA list preparation
 So after run the circDR-seq.sh pipeline the output of count file utilized for making the list of circRNA with count and coordinates.
 3 scripts are there to form a complete list of circRNA: